pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 (1452, 'Cannot add or update a child row: a foreign key constraint fails (`test`.`t2`, CONSTRAINT `t2_ibfk_1` FOREIGN KEY (`a`) REFERENCES `t1` (`id`))')
 ```

-As you can see, the table `t2` is refer to table `t1`, and when create table `t2`, the table `t1` still not be created, so we can't know the id of table `t1`.
+As you can see, table `t2` refers to table `t1`, and when creating table `t2`, table `t1` still not be created, so we can't know the id of table `t1`.

 ### Create Table with Foreign Key

 #### Build TableInfo

-When build `TableInfo`, an index for the foreign key columns is created automatically if there is no index covering the foreign key columns.
+When building `TableInfo`, an index for the foreign key columns is created automatically if there is no index covering the foreign key columns.
 Here is an example:

 ```sql
 mysql> create table t (id int key, a int, foreign key fk(a) references t(id));